wtsu/MachineLearning/README.md

 # MachineLearning
 Machine Learning Related Projects

-Cancer Classifier  - Python Script that KNN clustering to predict whether you have a malignant or benign tumor
+Cancer Classifier  - Python Script that used KNN clustering to predict whether you have a malignant or benign tumor